rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 # Leasons to Learn

-This will guide adjustments to the roadmap:
+These leasons will guide adjustments to the roadmap:

- - How will users actually leverage this?
+ - How will users leverage this?
 	- Features required / prioritize.
 	- Rally's best practices and usage patterns